apache/flink/docs/content/docs/dev/table/data_stream_api.md

 # DataStream API Integration

 {{< hint info >}}
-Tthis page only discusses the integration with DataStream API in JVM languages such as Java or Scala.
+This page only discusses the integration with DataStream API in JVM languages such as Java or Scala.
 For Python, see the [Python API]({{< ref "docs/dev/python/overview" >}}) area.
 {{< /hint >}}

-Both Table & SQL API and DataStream API are equality important when it comes to defining a data processing pipeline.
+Both Table API and DataStream API are equally important when it comes to defining a data processing pipeline.

 The DataStream API offers the primitives of stream processing (namely time, state, and dataflow management) in a rather low-level imperative programming API.
-The Table & SQL API abstracts many internals and provides a structured and declarative API.
+The Table API abstracts many internals and provides a structured and declarative API.

 Both APIs can work with bounded *and* unbounded streams.